bitmindco/ethereum-blockchain-contracts/Readme.md

 we finally create for Bitmind (http://bitmind.co), in order to have our own **DAOs** (*Decentralized Autonomous Organizations*) and **DCOs** (*Decentralized Collaborative Organizations*) and to support structurally the OVN mechanisms.

-Besides the final projects, some proofs of concept which will be also released in Github as part of the **Bitmind** output to be used for other organizations.
+Besides the final projects, some proofs of concept will be also released in Github as part of the **Bitmind** output to be used for other organizations.